Mission M

 An optimized process unit, consisting of a print head with two recoaters, enables - depending on the configuration - a shift time of less than 8 seconds and can coat and print the entire width of the construction field in one pass.

-The penultimate step.
-Here, the unbound sand around the printed components is extracted and fed back into the circuit.
+Here, the unbound sand around the printed components is automatically extracted and fed back into the circuit.

-Robots pick up the printed cores and place them in a cleaning box.
-Here, the cores are cleaned with compressed air and material before they are optically measured and fed into the production line.
+Robots pick up the printed cores and place them in a cleaning station.
+Here, the cores are cleaned with compressed air.

 VX1300 X: The revolution of the casting industry